darkvirus-7x/brute-pin-code/README.md

 python brute.py
 ```

-if you use a virtual machine make sure to attach the usb with the virtual machine
+if you use a virtual machine make sure to attach the usb with the virtual machine<br>
 and make sure to activate the debug usb mode on android